How to Get Into Northwestern: Acceptance Rate and Strategies

 As at any highly-selective university, competition is toughest among those hailing from states with endless streams of qualified applicants (New York, California, Massachusetts).
 If you come from a less populated state like Alaska, North Dakota, or Montana, your location is more likely to provide a boost to your admissions chances.

-Looking at ethnic identity, the breakdown of members of the Class of 2025 was as follows:
+Looking at ethnic identity, the breakdown of one recent freshman class:

 - African American: 12%